luciaorna/fanzine-assignment-1/README.md

-# fanzine-assignment-1
+# fanzine-assignment-2
-This repository is for practicing the HTML
+This repository is for practicing the HTML, CSS and JavaScript